 - For finishes, consider raw materials such as natural stone, unfinished wood, bamboo, or cement

-- Incorporate natural materials for furniture and decorative objects, such as rattan, wicker, straw, rope, jute, linen, cotton, and wool
+- Incorporate natural materials for furniture and decorative objects, such as rattan, wicker, straw, rope, jute, linen, and cotton

 - Highlight existing architecture or add in details such as faux exposed beams, stonework, or tilework to add character to a newer build